wrapl/minilang/docs/library/thread.rst

 .. rst-class:: mini-api

+:mini:`meth (Args...: any):thread(Fn: function, Arg₃: any): thread` Creates a new thread and calls :mini:`Fn(Args...)` in the new thread.
+   All arguments must be thread-safe.

 :mini:`fun mlthreadport(Arg₁: any)`
    *TBD*

-:mini:`meth (Args...: any):thread(Fn: function, Arg₃: any): thread` Creates a new thread and calls :mini:`Fn(Args...)` in the new thread.
-   All arguments must be thread-safe.
+:mini:`meth (Condition: thread::condition):signal: thread::condition`
+   Signals a single thread waiting on :mini:`Condition`.

+:mini:`meth (Condition: thread::condition):wait(Mutex: thread::mutex): thread::condition`
+   Waits for a signal on :mini:`Condition`,  using :mini:`Mutex` for synchronization.

+:mini:`type thread::condition`
+   A condition.

+:mini:`fun thread::condition(): thread::condition`
+   Creates a new condition.

 :mini:`fun thread::sleep(Duration: number): nil`